Sankt Wendel: Transport

-All regional express trains and regional trains stop in at St. Wendel station.
+All regional express trains and regional trains stop at St. Wendel station.
 Therefore, an hourly connection to the Rhine Main Area and three hourly connections to the capital of the Saarland, Saarbrücken are available.

 Since 1915, there has been a single track connection through the suburbs Bliesen and Oberthal to Tholey.
-In 1984 passenger traffic was shut down on this track.
+In 1984, passenger traffic was shut down on this track.